sikhakhane8-glitch/Class-Work-Exercises-/README.md

-This is doucment of all SQL Fundamentals Classwork completed
+This is all doucments of all SQL Fundamentals Classwork completed